 It feels pretty damn good to be able to say that not only do we have an awesome team - the team we rely on is equally awesome, as are our users.
 We'll repay this with more perseverance ;)

 Flux 7.0 is a major release which means that when you upgrade, you should expect to have to perform some migration.
 While we did provide Extension Manager upgrade scripts to fix your records, we did not provide a script to fix your files since this kind of operation should always be reserved for a proper developer who can control exactly which files to migrate.

 To upgrade an existing site which used Flux 6.x-compatible extensions, the first thing you must do is execute the extension manager upgrade script for flux and fluidcontent in order to adjust your database records.
 Do this as early as possible!

 Your templates will most likely also require updates.
-We have prepared a list of vital changes in ViewHelpers along with instructions and a conversion script created to migrate your templates for you.
+We have prepared a <link internal-link internal link in current>list of vital changes in ViewHelpers along with instructions and a conversion script created to migrate your templates for you.
 In the same documentation section you can find instructions if you are coming directly from FED to Flux 6.0 - if you are coming from FED directly, you of course should perform the steps in that guide before you perform the following steps.
 Don't worry - the FED-to-Flux part is as easy as the Flux-6-to-Flux-7 part.

 If you use Flux only at a template level you will not notice much difference except for the new Fluid namespace and the ViewHelpers we renamed (as explained in the migration chapter link above).
 Everything else is still the same regarding the templates themselves.